Mickey Mouse: Voice actors

-A large part of Mickey's screen persona is his famously shy, falsetto voice.
-From 1928 onward, Mickey was voiced by Walt Disney himself, a task in which Disney took great personal pride.
-Composer Carl W. Stalling was the first person to provide lines for Mickey in the 1929 shorts The Karnival Kid and Wild Waves, and J. Donald Wilson and Joe Twerp provided the voice in some 1938 broadcasts of The Mickey Mouse Theater of the Air, although Disney remained Mickey's official voice during this period.
+Billy Bletcher and Pinto Colvig provided Mickey's mask voice and screams in Mickey's Man Friday.
+J. Donald Wilson and Joe Twerp provided the voice in some 1938 broadcasts of The Mickey Mouse Theater of the Air, and Ford Banes voiced Mickey briefly in Tugboat Mickey, Pluto's Dream House, The Little Whirlwind, A Gentleman's Gentleman, Canine Caddy, and Mickey and the Seal, although Disney remained Mickey's official voice during this period.
 However, by 1946, Disney was becoming too busy with running the studio to do regular voice work which meant he could not do Mickey's voice on a regular basis anymore.
 It is also speculated that his cigarette habit had damaged his voice over the years.
 After recording the Mickey and the Beanstalk section of Fun and Fancy Free, Mickey's voice was handed over to veteran Disney musician and actor Jimmy MacDonald.
 Walt would reprise Mickey's voice occasionally until his passing in 1966, such as in the introductions to the original 1955–1959 run of The Mickey Mouse Club TV series, the "Fourth Anniversary Show" episode of the Walt Disney's Disneyland TV series that aired on September 11, 1957, and the Disneyland USA at Radio City Music Hall show from 1962.

 MacDonald voiced Mickey in most of the remaining theatrical shorts and for various television and publicity projects up until his retirement in 1976.
 However, other actors would occasionally play the role during this era.
-Clarence Nash, the voice of Donald Duck, provided the voice in three of Mickey's theatrical shorts, The Dognapper, R'coon Dawg, and Pluto's Party.
+Clarence Nash, the voice of Donald Duck, provided Mickey's voice in four theatrical shorts, Plutopia, R'coon Dawg, Pluto's Party, and Pluto's Christmas Tree.
 Stan Freberg voiced Mickey in the Freberg-produced record Mickey Mouse's Birthday Party.

 Alan Young voiced Mickey in the Disneyland record album An Adaptation of Dickens' Christmas Carol, Performed by The Walt Disney Players in 1974.

 The 1983 short film Mickey's Christmas Carol marked the theatrical debut of Wayne Allwine as Mickey Mouse, who was the official voice of Mickey from 1977 until his death in 2009, although MacDonald returned to voice Mickey for an appearance at the 50th Academy Awards in 1978.
 Allwine once recounted something MacDonald had told him about voicing Mickey: "The main piece of advice that Jim gave me about Mickey helped me keep things in perspective.
 He said, 'Just remember kid, you're only filling in for the boss.'
 And that's the way he treated doing Mickey for years and years.
 From Walt, and now from Jimmy."
 In 1991, Allwine married Russi Taylor, the voice of Minnie Mouse from 1986 until her death in 2019.